American Express Platinum at $895: Effective Fee, Credits, and the Lounge Question

 G.2The full credit stack, itemised

-The Platinum's 2026 credit stack, per the product page:
+The Platinum's 2026 credit stack after the September 2025 refresh, per the product page:

-- $200 annual hotel credit (Fine Hotels and Resorts or The Hotel Collection).
-Issued as statement credit on prepaid bookings through the Amex FHR or HC programmes.
+- $600 annual hotel credit (Fine Hotels and Resorts or The Hotel Collection).
+Issued as $300 semi-annually on prepaid bookings through Amex Travel.
 Bookings have specific channel and merchant requirements.

 - $200 annual Uber Cash.
 Issued as $15 monthly Uber Cash + $20 December bonus.

-- $240 annual digital entertainment credit.
-Issued as $20 monthly statement credit on select streaming subscriptions (Disney+, Hulu, NYT, WSJ, etc.).
+- $300 annual digital entertainment credit.
+Issued as $25 monthly statement credit on select subscriptions (Disney+, Hulu, ESPN+, Peacock, Paramount+, NYT, WSJ, YouTube Premium/TV).

-- $189 annual CLEAR Plus credit.
-Issued as $189 statement credit on CLEAR Plus subscription, covering the full annual subscription cost.
+- $209 annual CLEAR Plus credit.
+Covers the full CLEAR Plus subscription cost.

 G.3Honest credit-usage spreadsheet